WalletMesh/wm-core/packages/jsonrpc/README.md

 Additional features:
 - Use [middleware](#middleware) to modify requests or responses.
 - [Handle errors](#error-handling) in method handlers or middleware.
+- [Customize parameter serialization](#parameter-serialization) for method parameters and results.
 - Send [notifications](#notifications) to the server.

 ### Examples